chrisb/faker-game/README.md

 ## Game Currency

-Generates a singular form of an in-game currency.
+Generates the singular form of an in-game currency.

 ```ruby
 Faker::Game.currency # => "Gem"